 If you have deleted this email or you are unable to find it, we recommend that you use your recovery code to regain access to your SecureSafe.
 There will be instructions on how to use the recovery code on the PDF you printed out with the code.
-If you follow these instructions you will be able to see what your username is.
+If you follow these instructions you will be informed what your username is.

-If you have neither your welcome email, nor your recovery code, please contact us at support@SecureSafe.com from the same email address that you used when registering your SecureSafe account.
+If you have neither your welcome email, nor your recovery code, please contact us via this support contact form and provide us with the same email address that you used when registering your SecureSafe account.

 If you forgot your password, your recovery code is the only means you have to regain access to your SecureSafe account.
 The PDF that you have printed out with the recovery code contains further instructions on